apify-projects/store-gpt-scraper/pay-per-result-actor/README.md

 ### Formatted output

-If you want to get data in a structured format, you can define JSON schema using `Schema` input option.
+If you want to get data in a structured format, you can define JSON schema using the `Schema` input option.
-This schema will be used to format data into a structured JSON object, which will be stored in the output in jsonAnswer attribute.
+This schema will be used to format data into a structured JSON object, which will be stored in the output in the jsonAnswer attribute.

 ### Proxy configuration

-The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies the scraper will use that to prevent its detection by target websites.
+The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies.
+The scraper will use these to prevent its detection by target websites.
 You can use both [Apify Proxy](https://apify.com/proxy) and custom HTTP or SOCKS5 proxy servers.

 ## Limits

 The GPT model itself has a limit on the amount of content it can handle (i.e. maximum token limit).
 The scraped content will be truncated when this limit is reached.
-If you are looking for a more experienced version where you can use more than 4096 tokens, you can check out the [Extended GPT Scraper](https://apify.com/drobnikj/extended-gpt-scraper) actor.
+If you are looking for a more powerful version that lets you use more than 4096 tokens, you can check out [Extended GPT Scraper](https://apify.com/drobnikj/extended-gpt-scraper).
 ## Tips & tricks

 Here are a few hidden features that you might find helpful.